y3i12/shimmer/README.md

 Shimmer is an experimental language model that generates text through iterative refinement of a latent canvas, inspired by diffusion models and recursive reasoning architectures.

 For the moment being, Shimmer has the "Toy LLM" aura and doesn't do much.
+At the moment, the pre-trained models only synthesize stories based on TinyStories.

+The validation for the model working was to train 2 equivalent models, one using LIRA and another using GPT, both with ~12M params.
+The results were bamboozling as GPT was unable to produce coherent stories.
+See [LIRA 12M evaluation](shimmer\eval_results\eval_results_lira_12M.txt) and [GPT 12M evaluation](shimmer\eval_results\eval_results_gpt_12M.txt). _**It might be the case that the GPT evaluation is WRONG**_.

 ---